 - equal access to high-quality social protection systems;

 - the social integration of disadvantaged people

 - and basic material assistance for the most disadvantaged.

 ESF Plus funding must also be deployed with a focus on specific topics at Member State level.
 The detailed requirements are currently being negotiated at EU level.
 Depending on the outcome of the negotiations, funds will be used in particular to address the challenges of the "Country Specific Recommendations (CSR)", "Social Inclusion" and the most disadvantaged people (= ex-FEAD (European Aid Fund for the Most Deprived)), combating child poverty and promoting young people, and capacity building of social partners and civil society organisations.

-A total of around EUR 6.5 billion is expected to be available for ESF Plus funding from the Federation and the Länder in Germany.
+A total of around EUR 2.3 billion is expected be available for the ESF Plus funding of the federal government.

 The content programming shall take into account the requirements of the relevant EU regulations.
 Accordingly, ESF Plus federal funding – in addition to the thematic focus already described – will be guided by the basic principles of the European Pillar of Social Rights (EPSR).